google/google-analytics-utilities/README.md

 5. The BigQuery links for the selected properties will be listed in the “GA4 BigQuery Links” sheet.

+### Expanded Data Sets

+#### List

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve expanded data sets.
+3. Navigate to the “GA4 Expanded Data Sets” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Expanded Data Sets > List.
+5. The expanded data sets for the selected properties will be listed in the “GA4 Expanded Data Sets” sheet.

 ### GA4 Users